Can Transformers Learn Optimal Filtering for Unknown Systems?: Experiments

 \subsection{Linear Systems}

 We first consider the simplest setting with linear systems and i.i.d.
 Gaussian noise, i.e., $f(\vx) = \vA \vx$ and $g(\vx) = \vC \vx$ in \eqref{eq_contextModel}.
 The state dimension is $n = 10$ and the output dimension is $m = 5$.
-For each source and test system, we generate matrix $\vA$ with entries sampled uniformly between $[-1,1]$, which is then followed by scaling so that the largest eigenvalue is $0.95$.
+For each source and test system, we generate matrix $\vA$ with entries sampled uniformly between $[0,1]$, which is then followed by scaling so that the largest eigenvalue is $0.95$.
 The $\vC$ matrix is generated with entries sampled uniformly between $[0,1]$.
 The noise covariance are $\sigma_{\vw}^2 = 0.01$ and $\sigma_{\vv}^2 =0.01$.
-Kalman filter and linear autoregressive predictor are used as baselines, where the latter is given by $\vyhat_{t+1} = \valpha_1 \vy_{t} + \valpha_2 \vy_{t-1}$ and the matrix parameters $(\valpha_1, \valpha_2)$ are updated in an online fashion using the ordinary least squares (OLS).
-The results are presented in Fig. \ref{fig_linear} (Left).
+Kalman filter and linear autoregressive predictor are used as baselines, where the latter is given by $\vyhat_{t+1} = \valpha_1 \vy_{t} + \valpha_2 \vy_{t-1}$ and the matrix parameters $(\valpha_1, \valpha_2)$ are updated in an online fashion using the recursive least squares (RLS) with initial covariance taken to be identity.
+This essentially amounts to solving a regularized least squares problem.
+The results are presented in Fig. \ref{fig_linSys}.
 We see that after some burn-in time ($\sim$ 20 steps), \MF eventually matches the performance of Kalman filter.
-This is because the transformer needs to collect certain amount $(\Ocal(n+m))$ of data to implicitly learn the model dynamics, while Kalman filter, designed with the exact model knowledge, reaches optimality immediately.
+This is because the transformer needs to collect certain amount $(\Ocal(n+m))$ of data to implicitly learn the system dynamics, while Kalman filter, designed with the exact system knowledge, reaches optimality immediately.